chandan9t8/Estore/README.txt

 - `make all` to compile all the files
 - `rmiregistry &` to start the rmiregistry on the default port.
 If port already in use exception occurs, use `rmiregistry 3000 &`
 - `make runserver`  to start the server
-- connect to another remote server and `make runclient` to run the client
+- connect to another remote server and `make run client` to run the client
 - after performing operations, `make clean` to clean up the generated files.